-The Regulations require a certain amount of information to be provided to the RBS when applying for a building permit.
+The Regulations require a sertain amount of information to be provided to the RBS when applying for a building permit.
 Regulation 25 requires a copy of any computations or report to be provided if necessary, to show compliance with the Act or Regulations.
 The RBS should ensure they receive the following information regarding energy analysis for compliance with Verification Method JV3:

 - evidence the software complies with the ABCB protocol - a copy of the input data used.
-This data is required to ensure the input comply with the requirements of Specification JV - a copy of the report provided by the software - evidence the software has been tested in accordance with the standard; and - the qualifications and experience of the person undertaking the analysis.
+This data is required to ensure the inputs comply with the requirements of Specification JV - · a copy of the report provided by the software - evidence the software has been tested in accordance with the Standard; and - the qualifications and experience of the person undertaking the analysis.

-In addition, Minister Guideline 05 states "Municipal building surveyors and private building surveyors must only accept appointment as relevant building surveyors in the area or their sun competer te:
+In addition, Minister Guideline 05 states "Municipal building surveyors and private building surveyors must only accept appointment as relevant building surveyors in the area of their own competence."